-Farmingdale, N.Y. – On a scorching hot, sunny day, at a course that’s a true challenge for even the world’s most skilled golfers, the top amateur players from around the New York battled through 36 grueling holes at Bethpage State Park’s world-renowned Black Course.
+Farmingdale, N.Y. – On a scorching hot, sunny day, at a course that’s a true challenge for even the world’s most skilled golfers, the top amateur players from around New York battled through the final 36 grueling holes of the 95th NYS Men's Amateur Championship at Bethpage State Park’s world-renowned Black Course.

 Adam Condello placed a beautiful fairway shot into the iconic eighteenth green and two-putted for par to win the 95th New York State Men’s Amateur Championship by one stroke, with a 3-under par total of 281.

 16-year-old Will Thomson, of Oak Hill Country Club, finished as runner-up and almost forced a playoff with Condello, but three-putted for bogey on No. 18 for a final score of 282 (-2).